-Whether you phone using the 1800 number or log-in, the aim is to screen an older person to determine if they are eligible for support before recommending an assessment.
+You can access My Aged Care over the phone using the 1800 number or you can log in online.
+Either way, the aim is to screen an older person to determine whether they are eligible for support before recommending an assessment.

 There are two pathways for assessment.
 Both can be conducted in the home.
 One leads to the Regional Assessment Service and the possibility of care under the Commonwealth Home Support Programme (CHSP).

 The other leads to an Aged Care Assessment Team (Aged Care Assessment Service in Victoria) and possible eligibility for Home Care Packages, permanent residential aged care, residential respite care or a combination of services.

 The Aged Care Assessment Teams (ACAT) make a comprehensive assessment of a person’s needs to determine eligibility for care.